luisarojas/to-do-list/README.md

 # CSCI 3055U
 Programming Languages (CSCI 3055) course.
-Will most likely be used for final project purposes.
+Will be used for final project purposes.